 Step 4: The Response

 I’m going to share with you the basic response structure we use at Social High Rise.
 It’s super helpful in getting started (sometimes that’s the hardest part) before going back in and making sure it’s what you want.
 You know that Mark Twain quote, “Write drunk, edit sober”?
 It’s like that – though I would advise against replying to negative reviews drunk, as tempting as that might be!
-This response structure helps me and my colleagues to get a reply down quickly (writing “drunk”) and then looking back through it to make any necessary changes (edit sober).
+This response structure helps me and my colleagues to get a reply down quickly (writing “drunk”) before looking back through it to make any necessary changes (edit sober).

 - Address Feedback